Twitch Build Guide by utopus

 |Because you are twitch, and you already have ungodly low amounts of armor and Magic resist, I Strongly suggest you use Greater Seal of Armor for armor.|

 In addition to having low armor, Twitch also has really low magic resist.
 Twitch has enough trouble surviving already!
-Getting Greater Glyph of Scaling Magic Resist gives twitch more sustainability against those pesky AP champions!
+Getting Greater Glyph of Resist makes twitches' weak early game more forgiving against heavy AP supports like Annie and Leona

-Greater Glyph of Magic Resist is a fine alternative as well.
+Greater Glyph of Scaling Magic Resist is an okay alternative as well.